Reconstruction of tensor categories of type $G_2$

 The main idea for our approach goes as follows.
 If $V$ is the object in $\Ca$ corresponding to the simple 7-dimensional representation of $G_2$, we prove that the representations of $B_n$ in $\End(V^{\otimes n})$ have to be isomorphic to the corresponding ones in $\U_q$.
 This was already proved in \cite{MW2} for tensor categories of type $G_2$ under the assumption that the representation of $\C B_3\to \End_\Ca(V^{\otimes 3})$ is surjective.
 The main technical result in our paper is that this assumption is always true, also for categories of type $G_{2,k}$.
 A major part of the work appears in our companion paper \cite{MW3}, where we give a complete classification of all simple representations of the quotient $K_4$ of the braid group algebra $\C B_4$ for which the standard generators are diagonalizable and satisfy a cubic equation.
 This classification allows us to determine that the $B_4$ representation on $\Hom(V_{\La_1+\La_2},V^{\otimes 4})$ must be the 8-dimensional canonical indecomposable representation of $K_4$.
 We can then use the techniques from \cite{MW2} to show that this uniquely determines all representations $B_n\to \End(V^{\otimes n})$.
 We identify our abstract tensor category of type $G_2$ or $G_{2,k}$ from this using the reconstruction techniques from \cite{KW} or \cite{TW2}.

 We also relate our results to another approach to categories of type $G_2$, based on Kuperberg's spiders, see \cite{Ku2} and consecutive work in \cite{MPS} and \cite{MST}.
-This allows us to give a second, perhaps more conceptual proof of our main result, Theorem \ref{classification-theorem}, based on Theorem \ref{surjective:thm}.
-In particular, we can re-express our main result as saying that all categories of type $G_2$ or $G_{2,k}$ are equivalent to spider (or tri-valent) categories modulo negligible morphisms, see Corollary \ref{quotient:corollary}.
+This allows us to give a second, perhaps more conceptual proof of our main result, based on Theorem \ref{surjective:thm}.
+In particular, we can re-express our main result as saying that all categories of type $G_2$ or $G_{2,k}$ are equivalent to spider (or tri-valent) categories modulo negligible morphisms, see Theorem \ref{quotient:corollary}.

 Here is our paper in more detail.
 We review basics of tensor categories and quantum groups of type $G_2$ in the first section.
 The second section lists results on representations of the braid groups $B_3$ and $B_4$ as well as results on the Temperley-Lieb algebras.
 This allows us to determine the eigenvalues of the braiding morphism $c_{V,V}$ in terms of a parameter $q^2$ in Section 3; here $V$ is an object in a tensor category of type $G_2$ or $G_{2,k}$ corresponding to the simple 7-dimensional representation of $G_2$.
 We determine the possible values of $q^2$ for a given tensor category of type $G_2$ or $G_{2,k}$ in the following section.
 Section 5 proves that $\End(V^{\otimes n})$ is already generated by the image of the braid group $B_n$ for all $n\in \N$, for categories of type $ G_2$ and $G_{2,k}$.
 The already stated main result is then proved in Section 6.
 We also discuss connections of our approach with the one proposed by Morrison, Peters and Snyder in \cite{MPS} using Kuperberg's spiders see \cite{Ku2} and consecutive work in \cite{MPS} and \cite{MST}, as well as possible generalizations to studying tensor categories of other exceptional types.